-It’s a great quick and dirty recipe, with a base of cooked or canned white beans, a vivid green lemon/herb/sumac dressing, some roasted shallots, a base of greens, and a little vegan naan to round things out.
+It’s a great quick recipe, with a base of cooked or canned white beans, a vivid green lemon/herb/sumac dressing, some roasted shallots, a base of greens, and a little vegan naan to round things out.
 The beans, when combined with the dressing, turn into a creamy pale green dream.
-The idea behind this was a bit different than the outcome, but I love it.

 There are a few ways you could really speed up this salad.
 Instead of roasting the shallots, try slicing them paper thin and having them raw, or use quick pickled red onions if you already have them on hand.
 Use store bought naan or another bread, or substitute quinoa or another grain in its place (although the beans with the naan are easily the best part of this recipe).
 The dressing takes 30 seconds and the beans are already cooked, so the main part of the salad comes together in five minutes.

 If you want to have bread, but you’re a little nervous about making your own yeasted bread, make the white bean salad, but serve it in a wrap with spelt tortillas instead – they only take about 15 minutes to make, no yeast or true kneading skills needed.
 But if you’ve never made bread and want to start, naan is definitely the way to go.

 So if you need an easy, high protein & very green meal for your weeknight dinner or packed lunches, make this healthy white bean salad.
 Then add some bread because mental health is important too.

 Ingredient Notes and Substitutions

 - White beans: little white beans are ideal here because you want a larger sauce to bean ratio, but chickpeas and larger white beans make good substitutions.

 - Greens: use any baby greens you like raw for this recipe.
 Peppery rucola (rocket/arugula) is excellent, but spinach, chard, and even lamb’s lettuce are all good.